nuxeo/doc.nuxeo.com-content/src/nxdoc/client-sdks/net-client.md

 {{! /excerpt}}

 Nuxeo .NET Client targets two platforms: `net45` and `dotnetcoreapp1.0`.
-This allows it to be used to develop apps for not only Windows but also Linux and Mac OS.
+This allows it to be used to develop apps for not only Windows but also Linux and macOS.

 ## Installation